JeffreyYu2018/personal-websitev3/source/_posts/when-life-gives-you-lemons-make-the-most-out-of-them.md

 ![Us at Beitou Hot Springs Resort](/images/beitou_whole_group.jpg)

 It was only around $20 USD without a time limit, and the place itself was incredibly clean and modern.
-Maybe it was the holidays, maybe it was due to the virus, but there was like no one there.
+Maybe it was the holidays, maybe it was due to the virus, but there was almost no one there.

 ![The guys group at the hot springs](/images/beitou_guys.jpg)

 After soaking in the springs, I relaxed like I haven't in a long while.
-It's hard to describe, but there's a rare state of relaxation where it feels like the tension in your brain just kind of turns off, but you remain awake.
-I haven't achieved that state since I meditated back in high school, but after going into the hot springs, alternating between burning hot water and ice cold water, and then lukewarm water, I felt my muscles relax to the point where I kind of entered a subconscious state, almost like daydreaming.
+It's hard to describe, but there's a rare state of relaxation where it feels like the tension in your mind just kind of turns off, but you remain awake.
+I haven't achieved that state since I meditated back in high school, but after going into the hot springs, alternating between burning hot water and ice cold water, and then lukewarm water, I felt my muscles relax to the point where I entered this subconscious state, almost like daydreaming.
 It was awesome.
 Plus, as a bonus, my friends told me that my skin was glowing afterwards, a compliment which I've never gotten before.
 Hah!

-Afterwards, we were starving and were looking for food, when Nina told us that her Chinese host dad wanted to treat us all to dinner!
+Afterwards, we were starving and were looking for food, when Nina told us that her Chinese host dad wanted to treat us all to dinner.

 ![Us eating dinner in Beitou at a famous beef noodle soup restaurant](/images/beitou_dinner.jpg)